(Full financial statements for 2019-20 and previous years are available below.)

 The College made an Underlying Operating Surplus of £478k before the effect of defined benefit pension scheme accounting.
 The impact of annual Pension adjustments relating to the College’s LGPS defined benefit scheme and which the College has little influence over, causes significant variations to the College’s financial results year on year.
 These have no day to day impact on the College’s short term financial health.
 The impact of these pension scheme adjustments is highlighted on page 4 of the financial statements.

-During 2019/20 the College invested £0.82m in renewing classroom-based equipment and in refurbishing and improving its facilities in order to ensure that these continue to provide and improve the environment needed to support its education provision (2018/19 £1.29m).
-The College also received donations of £105k from the Radbrook Foundation.
-These donations are used to support students who would otherwise be unable to participate fully in College extracurricular activities or to provide specialised equipment to improve the individual’s learning experience.
+During 2020/21 the College invested £0.82m in renewing classroom-based equipment and in refurbishing and improving its facilities in order to ensure that these continue to provide and improve the environment needed to support its education provision (2019/20 £0.82m).
+The college also received donations of £93k from the Radbrook Foundation.
+These donations are used to support students who would otherwise be unable to participate fully in college extracurricular activities, to access the college, or to provide specialised equipment to improve the individual’s learning experience.

 The College’s vision is to ensure all students make outstanding progress.
 The College had taken significant steps towards the goal of providing outstanding academic and vocational education and training to 16-18 and adult students.
 Student achievement across the range and breadth of classroom-based qualifications improved in 2018 and 2019.
 Apprenticeship achievement improved for college apprentices but declined for sub-contracted apprentices as the consequence of lower levels of performance from out-going sub-contracting partners.